stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 the library's mainterners.
 - Pattern synonyms is a Haskell feature that will make our code base more reable, and as shown in this tutorial could be useful in many scenarios.
-The `YearMonthDay` pattern is probably one of the more versatil ones, so if you're working with the `time` library have this in mind.
+The `YearMonthDay` pattern is probably one of the more versatile ones, so if you're working with the `time` library have this in mind.
 - Time library now has some cool helper functions that are pretty simple to use and hopefully pretty useful too.
 Keep in mind the `periodFirstDay`, `periodLastDay`, `periodAllDays` and `periodLength` functions.